Kwong Yik Bank: Collapse

-On the 20th November 1913, the Kwong Yik Bank ceased operations due to a bank run caused by rumours of the bank being unable to fulfil withdrawals.
+On 20 November 1913, the Kwong Yik Bank ceased operations due to a bank run caused by rumours of the bank being unable to fulfil withdrawals.
 The bank announced plans to hold an internal audit and restructure its operations, and reassured that it had sufficient assets to meet its obligations.
-The suspension of operations caused a panic and the Singapore Chinese Chamber of Commerce (SCCC), which represented the different dialect bangs and their commercial interests, became involved in mediating the crisis, who scheduled a meeting for Kwong Yik's leaders before the SCCC and the bank's creditors on 6th December.
+The suspension of operations caused a panic and the Singapore Chinese Chamber of Commerce (SCCC), which represented the different dialect bangs and their commercial interests, became involved in mediating the crisis, who scheduled a meeting for Kwong Yik's leaders before the SCCC and the bank's creditors on 6 December.

 However, at the meeting, the auditor revealed he had discovered severe financial malpractice.
 Not only had the bank's managers issued unsecured loans to their fellow directors and associates, the bank's accounts were also never properly audited or balanced.
 These revelations soured public opinion against the bank.
 In the meantime, the bank's leadership were appealing to businessmen from the Kwong Yik (Selangor) Bank, a namesake bank founded in Selangor by Cantonese businessmen a few months prior to the crisis.
 However, the Kwong Yik Bank of Selangor did little to help its Singaporean counterpart regarding its liquidity crisis and distanced itself from its namesake.
 As the crisis worsened, the shareholders replaced Lam Wai Fong with Wong Ah Fook as managing director, who offered his fortune as security in settlement of the bank's debts.

-Even so, the bank's leadership could not secure enough funds, and on 9th December, Kwong Yik's creditors and the representatives of the Chinese dialect bangs (including the Cantonese bangs) unanimously resolved to voluntarily liquidate the bank.
-A formal meeting of the shareholders on 18th December to pass the liquidation motions nominated Lim Peng Siang and Leow Chia Heng, President and Vice President of the SCCC, as liquidators to oversee the bank's liquidation.
+Even so, the bank's leadership could not secure enough funds, and on 9 December, Kwong Yik's creditors and the representatives of the Chinese dialect bangs (including the Cantonese bangs) unanimously resolved to voluntarily liquidate the bank.
+A formal meeting of the shareholders on 18 December to pass the liquidation motions nominated Lim Peng Siang and Leow Chia Heng, President and Vice President of the SCCC, as liquidators to oversee the bank's liquidation.
 Both individuals also served as managing directors of the Chinese Commercial Bank, founded by Hokkien businessmen, and the Sze Hai Tong Bank, founded by Teochew businessmen, representing Singapore's two largest bangs in overseeing the liquidation.
-On 21st January 1914, a petition to the Supreme Court to forcibly liquidate the company under the Company Ordinance 1889 failed, however the court ordered the voluntary liquidation to proceed under court supervision, appointing chartered accountant W. Lowther Kemp as a third liquidator, formally appointed on 19th February 1914.
+On 21 January 1914, a petition to the Supreme Court to forcibly liquidate the company under the Company Ordinance 1889 failed, however the court ordered the voluntary liquidation to proceed under court supervision, appointing chartered accountant W. Lowther Kemp as a third liquidator, formally appointed on 19 February 1914.